ferrovac/Firmware/stable/README.md

 This is the stable train of our firmware.
-It has been tested and should work reliably.
+Files hosted here have been tested and should work reliably.